 What is PhD Social Work: Full Form, Course Duration, Admission 2025, Colleges, Salary & Scope

-The term PhD stands for Doctor of Philosophy.
+The term PhD is short for Doctor of Philosophy.
 A PhD degree grants students a license to carry out independent research work or pursue a career in academia.
 There is no fixed duration to complete a PhD.
-The PhD course duration can range from 3 years to 6 years.

 PhD in Social Work is a doctoral course.
 The full form of PhD in Social Work is Doctor of Philosophy in Social Work.
 A PhD Social Work student studies topics like psychology, sociology, labor laws, family education, substance abuse, etc. A PhD in Social Work is the highest academic qualification that a student in this field can acquire.